Last update: 12/01/2023

 Costa Rica has opened for tourism with certain capacity limitations.
 That said, it has given the mayors of the 82 cantons the power to regulate and restrict activities they deem unsafe for locals and tourists.

 All of Costa Rica’s hotels are open.
 However, hotels that can accommodate more than 100 guests must operate at 75% capacity.

 Open restaurants in Costa Rica

 Restaurants in Costa Rica are also open, but only at 50% capacity.
-Opening hours are from 5 am to 10 pm Monday through Friday and from 5 am to 8 pm on weekends.
+Opening hours are between 5 AM and 11 PM daily.
 No more than four people per table are permitted.

 Open beaches in Costa Rica

 All of Costa Rica’s beaches have opened, both in the Caribbean and Pacific.
-However, they’re only open Monday-Friday from 5 am to 10 pm, and weekends from 5 am to 8 pm.
+However, they’re only open from 5 AM to 6 PM daily.